Computing Results of Inverse Solution

 Each sample's results will be ranked, for each sample independently .
 Hence values will be between (0..1]

-Apply an Envelope method ("Gap Bridging") to the norms of results.
-This goes faster than Hilbert transform, and gives more or less consistent results.
+Apply a Peak Envelope method to the norms of results.
+This goes faster than Hilbert transform, and gives very similar results.

 Lowest Band-Pass Frequency: